MicrosoftDocs/nav-content/dynamics-nav-app/ui-across-business-areas.md

 ---
 title: Using General Functionality Across Business Areas
-description: Learn about the functionality and features that are used across business areas in Dynamics 365 for Financials.
+description: Learn about the functionality and features that are used across business areas in Dynamics NAV.
 services: project-madeira
 documentationcenter: ''
 author: SusanneWindfeldPedersen